 It depends on the puppy.
 What may work for a dachshund pup may not be ideal for a malamute one.
 Above, we’ve outlined our picks for the best puppy training crates in several categories.

 For non-professional dog owners, crate training is the most effective way to train puppies.
 However, each individual puppy is different and will have different needs, so it’s important to take this into account when choosing a puppy training crate.

-Is a Crate or Playpen Better for a Puppy?
+Is a crate or playpen better for a puppy?

 Puppies younger than eight weeks old need near-constant attention.
 But once a newborn canine turns eight weeks old, they can be left alone in a crate for one hour per month-age plus one hour.
-In other words, if your puppy is eight weeks old, it can be crated for three hours (two months = two hours, plus one hour).
+In other words, if your puppy is eight weeks old, they can be crated for three hours (two months = two hours, plus one hour).
 A puppy that’s 12 weeks old can be left alone for four hours.

 No!
 Don’t put pee pads in puppy crates.
 It’s counterproductive.
 One of the main reasons to crate puppies is to potty-train.
 By letting them relieve themselves in the crate, they never learn how to ask to go outside.
 In addition, dogs do not relieve themselves in the same place that they sleep and rest, so placing a pee pad in their crate will confuse and cause stress.